tjol/ckdl/doc/ckdl-py.rst

 .. py:currentmodule:: ckdl

 The ``ckdl`` package is relatively simple.
-It provides one function
+It provides one function to parse KDL, three classes to represent data, and some classes to optionally configure the emitter.

+Parsing
+"""""""

 .. py:function:: parse(kdl_doc)